 Especially those who offer specific or expensive products.
 Live chat is beneficial for troubleshooting like:

 That’s easy with automation tools every professional solution has.
-Only one click and live chat window show the customers a card with relevant info like FAQ and order status.
+Only one click and a live chat window show the customers a card with relevant info like FAQ and order status.

 It is also used for highlighting product recommendations based on the customer’s choice.